bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/7 Corrosion/selective leaching (corrosion).md

 ## Selective leaching (corrosion)
 The case wherein one element/constituent of an alloy is removed selectively by corrosive action.
 Hence why it's also called [[selective leaching (corrosion)|dealloying]], since it resaults in the selective removal of important elements.

+Not really a diagram since there are a